Modeling and Correcting Bias in Sequential Evaluation

-\end{theorem} The proof of this theorem is provided in Section~\ref{sec:proof_thm_ub_inf}.
+\end{theorem} The proof of this theorem is provided in \Cref{sec:proof_thm_ub_inf}.
+In the proof, we decompose the error over each individual timestep by constructing another set of intermediate objects that are different from the ones used in the proof of \Cref{thm:mle_ub}.
 Due to the relation~\eqref{eq:relation_err_sf_entrywise} between the Spearman's footrule error and the entry-wise error, an immediate consequence of Theorem~\ref{thm:lb_sf} is that under the assumptions of that theorem, there exists a universal constant $\const > 0$ such that

 Thus, the least squares estimator is not only optimal among the class of insertion algorithms with respect to its performance in Spearman's footrule error, but also incurs the optimal error (up to a log factor) on each individual item.
 Intuitively, the error of our estimator is evenly spread out across all items, instead of being particularly large or small at a small fraction of ``bad'' positions.